sharryheb/app-ssv2/README.md

 This is a travel and flight planning app, which takes a theme input that the user chooses from a set list, and finds travel destinations relating to that theme.
 When the clients submit their inputs on the homepage, the app will display the top 5 ideal destinations with the lowest airfare.

 ## NOTE!!
 This app requires a Sabre API token, which expires after 7 days.
-If you would like to see this app working, please contact me to get the demo working.
+If you would like to see this app working, please contact me to get the demo working, but there is also a link to a video below showing how it works.

 Deployed at: https://ssvtravel.herokuapp.com/